 - At minimum, all identified board members who will serve in officer positions should attend the capacity interview.
-The proposed board chair must attend. - If an applicant is proposing to open a new school (i.e., does not currently operate other schools with the same educational model), the proposed academic school leader must attend the capacity interview.
+The proposed board chair must attend. - The proposed academic school leader must attend the capacity interview.

-Interviews will generally be 90 minutes long.
+Interviews will generally be two hours long.